Böötle: Schwimmer und Boote im blauen Wasser der Schweiz im Sommer.

 • Stephan Regli

-Frequently asked questions about Böötle in Switzerland
+Frequently Asked Questions about Böötle in Switzerland

 • What specific dangers lurk in the Böötle?